Integral Part of Mills College at Northeastern University

-Being a “lab” school means we are an integral part of the Mills College School of Education and its mission to prepare early childhood professionals and future elementary school teachers.
+Being a “lab” school means we are an integral part of Mills College at Northeastern University.

 Mills College Children’s School (MCCS) has an outstanding teaching and administrative staff that attracts families who are interested in quality education for their children, as well as graduate and undergraduate students looking for the opportunity to work in our classrooms with head teachers committed to current best teaching practices.
 We operate within the School of Education’s design and its unique commitment to a teacher-preparation model exemplified by: